creative-connections/Bodylight-VirtualMachine/README.md

 # Virtual machine for Bodylight.js

-This is vagrant script to prepare devel VM from scratch
+This is vagrant script to prepare development environment for Bodylight and related software in self contained independent virtual machine.

+## Motivation

+Vagrant tool automates configuration and provisioning of virtual machine it does download clean image of selected OS (Scientific Linux 7).
+Installs most updated version of depended software (Apache HTTPD, OpenModelica, Bodylight.js, Conda, Python, Jupyter) and configures shared folders, port forwarding and secure ssh keys during first and upcoming boot.
+Virtual machine contains all software in tested environment thus preventing issues like `works on my machine` or `doesn't work on my machine`.
+Additionally, virtual machine is a reference installation to compare with different environments.

 ## Requirements

 Requirement:
 - HW: 1 CPU, 2 GB RAM, 5-50GB disk space.
 - OS: Any OS supported by VirtualBox and Vagrant tool (tested on Windows 7,Windows 10, Ubuntu 16.04)
-- SW: Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) tested version Virtualbox 6.0.14.(( Note we experienced issue VERR_NEM_VM_CREATE_FAILED - see howto setup Windows 10 at https://forums.virtualbox.org/viewtopic.php?f=6&t=93712))
+- SW: Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) tested version Virtualbox 6.0.14.(( Note we experienced issue VERR_NEM_VM_CREATE_FAILED - need to disable Windows features (V-Host) and see howto setup Windows 10 at https://forums.virtualbox.org/viewtopic.php?f=6&t=93712))
 - SW: Install [Vagrant](https://www.vagrantup.com/downloads.html) tested version 2.2.6

 Some OS has their own distribution of vagrant and virtualbox: `yum install vagrant virtualbox` OR `apt install vagrant virtualbox`.

 ## Installation